 Travels from California, USA

-Larry Page's speaking fee starts in range: $75,000 and above
+Larry Page's speaking fee falls within range: $75,000 and above

 One of the most admired figures in business and tech, Larry Page permanently changed the nature of information and the way we live and think when he co-founded Google in 1998 with Sergey Brin.
 By putting his passion for design, excellence, and the customer experience first, Page was able to take Google from a Ph.D. research project to one of the world’s most influential brands.
 He is one of the top ten wealthiest people in the world and currently serves as the CEO of Alphabet, Google’s parent company.